esudh/esudh.github.io/_pages/index.md

 Learn more about the ESU [here](https://esudh.github.io/about/){:target="_blank"}.

-The application will open on Monday 17th of March.
+The applications will open on 17 March.
+We will all be very happy to welcome you in Besançon!
 Check back for more details!